What Are Cicadas?

 Preventing Damage To Plants

 While cicadas do not eat leaves, they may harm some plants when they lay their eggs.
 Typically homeowners only have problems with cast-off cicada skins, which pile up in yards and on patios.
 However, large swarms of cicadas can overwhelm and damage trees by feeding and laying eggs in them.
 This is primarily true for younger trees.
 We suggest that homeowners avoid using insecticides since cicadas will come to your plants from locations outside your property in such large numbers that spraying is of little benefit.
 Some practical, non-chemical methods of cicada treatment include:

 - By Hand – Picking adults and nymphs off plants by hand, if found in small enough numbers.

 - Garden Hose – Knocking cicadas off plants by spraying water with a garden hose.

-- Foil & Barrier Tape – Wrapping tree trunks and large bushes with foil or sticky bands (barrier tape) to catch cicadas trying to move up plants to feed or lay eggs.
+- Foil & Barrier Tape – Wrapping tree trunks and large bushes with foil or sticky bands to catch cicadas trying to move up plants to feed or lay eggs.

 - Netting – Protecting young or valuable plants by covering them with netting.